-Dr. Karacsonyi is an MD, PhD from the University of Szeged, Faculty of Medicine, Hungary, completed her Cardiology Fellowship in 05/2019 and worked as a Cardiology Attending at the University of Szeged before joining MHIF as a Senior Research Scholar at the Center for Coronary Artery Disease (CCAD) in Winter 2019.
+Dr. Karacsonyi is an MD, PhD from the University of Szeged, Faculty of Medicine, Hungary, completed her cardiology fellowship in May 2019 and worked as a cardiology attending at the University of Szeged before joining MHIF as a senior research scholar at the Center for Coronary Artery Disease (CCAD) in Winter 2019.

 She has a prolific track record of publications and completed her PhD on New Aspects in Percutaneous Coronary Intervention of Chronic Total Occlusions.
-She also worked with Dr. Brilakis and Dr. Rangan at the UT Southwestern Medical Center and Dallas VA as a Post Doctoral Research Scholar between 09/2015 and 08/2017.
-She has collaborated on textbook chapters and publications with MHIF faculty and has authored/ co-authored publications from the PROGRESS-CTO Multicenter Registry, the CrossBoss First Multicenter trial, and several other topics such as Saphenous Vein Graft Intervention, Laser Atherectomy, Radiation effects on Cath lab personnel.
+She also worked with Dr. Brilakis and Dr. Rangan at the UT Southwestern Medical Center and Dallas VA as a post-doctoral research scholar between September 2015 and August 2017.
+She has collaborated on textbook chapters and publications with MHIF faculty and has authored/ co-authored publications from the PROGRESS-CTO Multicenter Registry, the CrossBoss First Multicenter trial, and several other topics such as saphenous vein graft intervention, laser atherectomy and radiation effects on cath lab personnel.

 Evangelia Vemmou, MD

-Dr. Evangelia Vemmou joined the Coronary Artery Disease Science Center as a Research Scholar in July 2019.
+Dr. Evangelia Vemmou joined the Coronary Artery Disease Science Center as a research scholar in July 2019.
 She was born and raised in Greece where she got her MD from the National and Kapodistrian University of Athens (Medical School, Class of 2017).
-A 3-month Stavros Niarchos Foundation Research Training Program in Clinical & Experimental Medicine Scholarship brought her to Minneapolis Heart Institute Foundation in 2018 where she worked on a project regarding x-ray system optimization in the catheterization laboratory.
-The main focus of her research are chronic total occlusion percutaneous coronary interventions, bifurcation lesions and radiation in the catheterization laboratory.
+A three-month Stavros Niarchos Foundation Research Training Program in Clinical & Experimental Medicine Scholarship brought her to Minneapolis Heart Institute Foundation in 2018, where she worked on a project regarding x-ray system optimization in the catheterization laboratory.
+The main focuses of her research are chronic total occlusion percutaneous coronary interventions, bifurcation lesions and radiation in the catheterization laboratory.

 Ilias Nikolakopoulos, MD

-Dr. Ilias Nikolakopoulos graduated in 2017 from the National and Kapodistrian University of Athens, Greece.
-He spent 3 months at Northwell Health, NY working on periprocedural anticoagulation and risk models for thromboprophylaxis in cancer patients, as one of the ten recipients of the “World Hellenic Biomedical Association and Stavros Niarchos Foundation Research Training Program in Clinical & Experimental Medicine”.
-As of July 2019 he is a Research Scholar at the Minneapolis Heart Institute Foundation.
-At CCAD, he mainly focuses on patients with coronary artery bifurcation lesions, chronic total occlusions and bypass grafts.
-His research work also involves outcomes after acute myocardial infarction across diverse patient populations, access site selection for cardiac catheterization, radiation safety in the catheterization laboratory, and implementation of novel technologies in healthcare.
-He plans to pursue a clinical and research career in Cardiology.
+Dr. Ilias Nikolakopoulos joined the Coronary Artery Disease Science Center as a research scholar in July 2019.
+A 2017 graduate of the National and Kapodistrian University of Athens, Greece, he spent three months at Northwell Health, NY working on periprocedural anticoagulation and risk models for thromboprophylaxis in cancer patients, as one of 10 recipients of the “World Hellenic Biomedical Association and Stavros Niarchos Foundation Research Training Program in Clinical & Experimental Medicine.”
+Dr. Nikolakopoulos mainly focuses on patients with coronary artery bifurcation lesions, chronic total occlusions and bypass grafts.
+His research work also involves outcomes after acute myocardial infarction across diverse patient populations, access site selection for cardiac catheterization, radiation safety in the catheterization laboratory, and implementation of novel technologies in health care.
+He plans to pursue a clinical and research career in cardiology.

 Questions?
 Contact Us